-I missed the Santa Claus parade this month, but

-I sent the Big Guy a message.
+I missed the Santa Claus parade this month, but I sent the Big Guy a message.

 I confess - I may be 21 years old, but I still believe in Santa Claus.
-Not the underfed replicas that frequent downtown sidewalks and suburban shopping malls around this time of year.
+Not the underfed replicas that frequent deventors sidewalks and suburban that frequent downtown sidewalks and suburban shopping malls around this time of year.
 I believe in Santa, Father Christmas, Saint Nick, the real thing.